 In Saint Lucia, and all over the Caribbean, education is a powerful tool for future generations.
 Helping children to stay in school results in educated youths who will be able to go on to empower their communities.

-The Jamaica Inn Foundation is a non-profit organisation which focuses on the education and wellbeing of Jamaica’s youth and the ongoing preservation of the marine life.
+The Jamaica Inn Foundation is a non-profit organization which focuses on the education and wellbeing of Jamaica’s youth and the ongoing preservation of the marine life.

 The marine life is being helped with a two-pronged attack, by the White River Fish Sanctuary and the Oracabessa Bay Turtle Project.
 These projects pay for two full-time wardens, protect against overfishing, restore local coral and protect the hatchling turtles.